MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-base-images.md

 Nanoserver was built to provide just enough API surface to run apps that have a dependency on .NET core or other modern open source frameworks.
 As a tradeoff to the smaller API surface, the Nanoserver image has a significantly smaller on-disk footprint than the rest of the Windows base images.
 Keep in mind that you can always add layers on top of Nano Server as you see fit.
 For an example of this check out the [.NET Core Nano Server Dockerfile](https://github.com/dotnet/dotnet-docker/blob/main/src/sdk/6.0/nanoserver-1809/amd64/Dockerfile).

-## Windows vs Windows Server

-The `Windows Server` image (3.1 GB) is slightly smaller in size from the `Windows` image (3.4 GB).
-The Windows Server image also inherits all the performance and reliability improvements from the Server Core image, has GPU support, and has no limits for IIS connections.
-To use the latest Windows Server image, you’ll need a Windows Server 2022 installation.
-The Windows image is not available for Windows Server 2022.